cdibbs/theorycss/README.md

 			...
 ```
 ##Frag Functions
-These are declarative, inherently recursive functions for dealing with TreeFrags more concisely.
+These are declarative, inherently recursive functions for operating over TreeFrags.
+For this purpose,
+they are more concise than traditional functions.

 # Usage